San Jose historically has a high percentage of auto/pedestrian fatal collisions.

 - Pedestrians crossing non-residential, multi-lane roadways

-Over the past several years, alcohol and/or narcotic influence of either the driver of the vehicle or the pedestrian have played a role in a significant number of the deaths.
+Historically factors that can lead to auto collisions involve not only alcohol or drug influence, but also include distractions such as cell phones, inattention, failure to obey basic traffic laws, and following roadway safety.
 These unfortunate and preventable incidents are occurring in all areas of the City, however, the majority of fatalities appear to be occurring on busier multi-lane roadways as compared to residential streets.
 A high percentage of the accidents occurred during darkness.
 Inattention of pedestrians also seems to be a very prevalent factor when examining these accidents.

 When driving a motor vehicle it is important to stay focused on the roadway, pay attention to changing conditions occurring around you, and watch for pedestrians.
 Pedestrians must be responsible and learn to cross the street at controlled intersections where signal lights or other control devices are present.
 Whether a pedestrian or driver, a fatal traffic collision is a traumatic - emotional and life-altering event, impacting the families and friends of all those involved.